dadhi/DryIoc/docs/DryIoc.Docs/RegisterResolve.md

 }
 ```

-The `IResolverContext resolverContext` delegate parameter was not used in example above.
+The `IResolverContext resolverContext` delegate parameter was not used in the example above.
-Actually, it could be used to resolve any additional dependencies required for service creation and initialization:
+Actually, it could be used to resolve any additional dependencies required for the service creation and initialization:

 ```cs
 class Register_delegate_with_resolved_dependencies